 This website has a paid version, which will allow you to search by region; the free version does the purpose in showing you data from all over the world.

-This is also a brilliant tool to use when you have no clue what to write about on your next post!
+This is also a brilliant tool to use to brainstorm ideas when you have no clue what to write about on your next post!
 If you would like to learn more about how to use this platform, you can check out this guide.

 3. Google Trends